Chandanmajhi7/HeartDiseasePrediction/README.md

 # Heart Assistant
+is a Streamlit web application designed for predicting the likelihood of heart disease based on user inputs.
+The application leverages a machine learning model to analyze various health metrics and provide a prediction on whether an individual might be suffering from heart disease.

 **Heart Assistant** is a Streamlit web application designed for predicting the likelihood of heart disease based on user inputs.
 The application leverages a machine learning model to analyze various health metrics and provide a prediction on whether an individual might be suffering from heart disease.